 Postdoctoral Research Associates

 Postdoctoral research associates are at a very special place in a scientist’s career: transitioning from graduate student to full-fledged autonomous researcher; in charge of a research program but not yet burdened by the chore of grant writing; and in the process of laying out what their career will look like in the near future.
+The Smalley-Curl Institute sponsors two-year Postdoctoral Research Associate positions available to exceptional scientists who have recently earned their doctoral degree in any area of science and engineering and who want to pursue their multidisciplinary research at Rice University under the supervision of SCI members.

 Carl and Lillian Illig Fellowship